PeptoneLtd/proteinmpnn_ddg/README.md

 We found using usual PDB parsers were slower than ProteinMPNN-ddG so use a custom parser specialised to strict PDB format, where each line is 80 characters long (using whitespace to pad if neccessary) and numpy operations are used.
 Predictions were for [AFDB](https://alphafold.ebi.ac.uk/) PDBs which fufilled this criteria so no pre-processing was required.
 Inputs were padded to minimise recompilation.

-The throughput of 9,800 residues per second was calculated from the printed stdout from the scripts: 'Total time: 1516 seconds, approx 102us per position', this included compilation and file loading time.
+The throughput of 9,800 residues per second was calculated from the printed stdout from the script: 'Total time: 1516 seconds, approx 102us per position', this included compilation and file loading time.
 Through further checks, not in the script, we find we compile to 40 shapes, taking ~197 seconds, (~13\% of the total time) and loading of the PDB files accounts for ~86 seconds (~5\% of the total time).
-14,850,403 residues are predicted in that just over 25 minute period.
+14,850,403 residues are predicted in that 25 minute period.

-Predictions were made using the PDB files downloaded and extracted using the following script:
+Predictions were made using the PDB files downloaded and extracted using the following commands:
 ```bash
 apt-get update && apt-get install -y aria2
 aria2c -x 16 https://ftp.ebi.ac.uk/pub/databases/alphafold/latest/UP000005640_9606_HUMAN_v4.tar